NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 The first argument to `in_volume` is a volume which applies to all of the nested output functions.
 Note that `to_appended`, `at_every`, and `in_volume` are cumulative regardless of what order you put them in.
 This creates the output file `ez-slice.h5` which contains a dataset of size 162x330 corresponding to the desired $x \times t$ slice.

-Transmission Spectrum of a Waveguide Bend
+Transmittance Spectrum of a Waveguide Bend
 ---------------------------------------------

 We have computed the field patterns for light propagating around a waveguide bend.
 While this can be visually informative, the results are not quantitatively satisfying.
-We'd like to know exactly how much power makes it around the bend, how much is reflected, and how much is radiated away.
+We'd like to know exactly how much power makes it around the bend ([transmittance](https://en.wikipedia.org/wiki/Transmittance)), how much is reflected ([reflectance](https://en.wikipedia.org/wiki/Reflectance)), and how much is radiated away (scattered loss).
 How can we do this?

-The basic principles are described in [Introduction](../Introduction.md#transmissionreflection-spectra).
+The basic principles are described in [Introduction](../Introduction.md#transmittancereflectance-spectra).
 The computation involves keeping track of the fields and their Fourier transform in a certain region, and from this computing the flux of electromagnetic energy as a function of ω.
-Moreover, we'll get an entire spectrum of the transmission in a single run, by Fourier-transforming the response to a short pulse.
+Moreover, we'll get an entire spectrum of the transmittance in a single run, by Fourier-transforming the response to a short pulse.
 However, in order to normalize the transmitted flux by the incident power to obtain the transmittance, we'll have to do *two* runs, one with and one without the bend (i.e., a straight waveguide).

-This script will be more complicated than before, so it is more convenient to run as a file rather than typing it interactively.
-See [bend-flux.py](https://github.com/stevengj/meep/blob/master/python/examples/bend-flux.py).
+This script will be more complicated than before, so it is more convenient to run as a file ([bend-flux.py](https://github.com/stevengj/meep/blob/master/python/examples/bend-flux.py)) rather than typing it interactively.

 ```py
 import meep as mp